UMAprotocol/protocol/README.md

 ```

 However, running all of the tests across the repository takes a lot of time.
 To run the tests for just
-one subpackage, you can run:
+one package, you can run:

 ```
-yarn workspace <subpackage_name> test
+yarn workspace <package_name> test
 ```

 ### Running the linter 🧽